Amarfas/FateGrandFarm/README.md

 To improve the 'Farming Plan' it is suggested to include a '.csv' for each ticket Material in the 'Events Farm' folder.
 Extra data won't confuse the analysis and will instead help you in choosing Materials from the tickets.

+As a further note, all Lotto Event '.csv's that come pre-installed with Fate/Grand Farm have 'Apple AP Buyback' turned on.
+This means that Apples gained from Boxes are assumed to go back into farming the quest in question.
+This effectively lowers their AP Cost.
+Even if this is not how you actually farm the Event, it does represent how efficient the drop rate is per AP spent.

 ## Configuring Your Own Event CSV
 To generate your own '.csv' files for specific Events, use my ['FGO Efficiency'](https://docs.google.com/spreadsheets/d/1CDQYB2Oa3YT1gfD6eT3hqRR7sVshQIQMKB_BOqDzTRU/) google sheet.
 To obtain your '.csv' file:
  1. Go the sheet's menu bar, select 'File' -> 'Make a Copy'.
 You can rename it whatever.